Whet Your Appetite for Steinhatchee Scalloping & Fishing

 See Why So Many Are Hooked on our Steinhatchee River Cabins

 Whether you've come to give fly fishing a try, ease downstream in a canoe or kayak, or capture the glorious scenery that abounds on a pontoon ride on the Steinhatchee River, when you're a guest at Steinhatchee Landing Resort, it's yours for the taking.
 The Landing's staff will transport you upriver to Steinhatchee Falls for a refreshing canoe trip where you paddle downriver to the Landing for a 3-hour scenic excursion.
-For an extra fee, we also offer Mike Farmer, our kayak guide on the weekends, to guide you and your family down the beautiful Steinhatchee River.
-The guide will also take numerous pictures of your memorable experience.
-Prior notice requested.
 (Trip includes a small transportation charge and a rental fee for the canoes or kayaks.)

 World-Class Fishing, Scalloping and Boating at Your Fingertips